• Home

 }

-Fully Automated Process from Design Draft to Code
+Fully Automated Workflow from Design Draft to Code

-Let's take our recently developed "Network Detection Feature" as an example.
-This is a relatively complex business scenario involving multiple network error status prompts.
-Every error message needs i18n, totaling over 50 pieces of text that require translation.
-If handled manually, just translating, filling keys, and aligning copy would likely take a full day.
+Take the "network detection feature" we recently developed as an example.
+This is a relatively complex business scenario involving prompts for various network error states, and each error message needs to be i18n-ized.
+In total, there are over 50 text strings that need translation.
+If handled manually, translation, key filling, and copy alignment alone would probably take an entire day.

 Here is how I solved it:

-1. Claude Code Requirement Organization: Let Claude analyze the code logic, organize all scenes requiring translation, and output a Markdown list.
+1. Claude Code organizes requirements: Let Claude analyze the code logic, organize all scenarios that need translation, and output a Markdown list.

-2. Gemini Translation: Feed the Markdown to Gemini 2.5 Pro (CLI), allowing it to translate based on our built-in Prompt.
-It will properly handle professional terms like "VPN" and "Proxy" according to the rules in <technical_terms>, and automatically generate standardized Keys (e.g., settings::network_error_timeout).
+2. Gemini translates: Feed the Markdown to Gemini 2.5 Pro (CLI), and let it translate based on our built-in Prompt.
+It will properly handle professional terms such as "VPN" and "Proxy" according to the rules in <technical_terms>, and automatically generate standardized Keys (such as settings::network_error_timeout).

-3. Claude Code Code Replacement: Once the translated draft containing the Keys is obtained, feed it back to Claude Code, allowing it to replace hard-coded strings in the code with a single command.
+3. Claude Code replaces code: After receiving the translation draft containing the Keys, throw it back to Claude Code and let it replace the hardcoded strings in the code with one click.

-Claude excels at code analysis, Gemini excels at multilingual translation, and MCP is responsible for breaking down data barriers.
-With each performing its function, efficiency has improved significantly.
+Claude is good at code analysis, Gemini is good at multilingual translation, and MCP is responsible for breaking through data silos.
+Each does its own job, and the efficiency improvement is more than just a little.

-For instance, after I just finished drawing a new Onboarding modal in Figma, I quickly take a screenshot and throw it to the AI, saying:
+For example, after I just finished drawing a new Onboarding modal in Figma, I can casually take a screenshot and throw it to the AI, saying:

 "This is a new import wallet modal.
-Process the copy inside, and place the Key under onboarding."
+Process the copy inside, and put the Keys under onboarding."

-The AI will automatically execute: Visual Recognition (extracting copy) -> Dual Translation (literal + refined translation) -> Automatic Entry (writing via MCP).
+The AI will automatically execute: visual recognition (extract copy) -> dual translation (literal translation + refined translation) -> automatic entry (write through MCP).

-You just need to grab a coffee and wait for the Review.
+All you need to do is have a cup of coffee and wait for the review.

-Using Claude to write an MCP Server, and then supplying it to Gemini CLI for better work output.
-Who exactly is the capitalist here?
-(Joking.)
+Use Claude to write an MCP Server, then provide it to Gemini CLI for calling, so they can work better.
+At this point, I don't even know who the capitalist is anymore (just kidding).

-The related code mentioned in this article is open source, and interested friends can access it:
+The related code mentioned in this article has all been open-sourced.
+Interested friends can get it here:

 • MCP Server: lokalise-mcp